 WordPress is an open source software that is completely volunteer driven.
 See: Why is WordPress free and how does it make money?

 This means that all available translations that you see right now are created by volunteer users from around the world (just like you).
 Check out Translating WordPress website for more information on how you can contribute.

 We hope that this article helped you install WordPress in other languages.
-You may also want to take a look at our list of 24 Must Have WordPress plugins for all websites.
+You may also want to take a look at our list of essential WordPress plugins for all websites.